Heritage at Risk Register: Other British registers

 Save Britain's Heritage publishes a catalogue (not freely available) of buildings at risk, as well as other information on its website.
 The Save register includes information on Grade II listed buildings (outside London) throughout England and Wales.

-The Buildings at Risk Register for Scotland is maintained by the Royal Commission on the Ancient and Historical Monuments of Scotland (RCAHMS) on behalf of Historic Scotland, and provides information on properties of architectural or historic merit throughout the country that are considered to be at risk.
+The Buildings at Risk Register for Scotland is maintained by Historic Environment Scotland, and provides information on properties of architectural or historic merit throughout the country that are considered to be at risk.

 Ulster Architectural Heritage Society has compiled an online Register of Buildings at Risk in Northern Ireland, in conjunction with the Northern Ireland Environment Agency (NIEA).

 Every two years since 1996, the World Monuments Watch produces a list of international cultural heritage around the globe that is at risk from the forces of nature and the impact of social, political, and economic change.

 The Society for the Protection of Ancient Buildings (SPAB) publishes a list of historic buildings in need of repair, or a new use, that are for sale or lease.
 The list is sent out quarterly to those members who request it; to obtain the list one needs to be a member of SPAB.